 These workshops use MSP film clips to spark discussion on masculinities in relation to key health and justice issues.
 They have didactic content, participatory activities, and a creative segment which includes: a) guided personal writing/creation, b) small group feedback on works in progress, and c) a culminating evening event for the sharing of personal stories, which can be made open to a broader audience.

 “This was the first time I have really shared my experience of my own masculinity in a public way.
 I was able to explore the pain I have around my masculinity, discover my own healing process, and then share this process with my community.
 Being able to share in such a brutally honest and vulnerable way was an effective approach to presenting my experience with the community.”

 “It was liberating to speak to a common experience that is an unspoken reality for most men.”

-We’re excited to announce that a new MSP training cohort will be launching on October 10, 2019, to help teams create new Men’s Story Project productions during the 2019-20 academic year.
-Apply to participate!
+A new MSP training cohort will be starting in February 2020, to help teams create new Men’s Story Project productions.
+Apply to participate in the cohort here!

 Cohort members will receive:

 - Five 90-minute interactive training webinars on how to create powerful true storytelling productions for gender justice

 - Men’s Story Project Training Guide, License, and Presenter Release form

 - 15 individual coaching hours for your team, for project creation and evaluation